-13. For the purpose of this resolution and any community redevelopment project undertaken pursuant hereto, the community redevelopment areas shall be the area more particularly described in Exhibit A (a legal description of the redevelopment area), attached hereto.

-14. The County Commission, based upon evidence presented to it and in the public record, does hereby expressly find that blighted areas as defined in Section 163.340(8), Florida Statutes, exist within the community redevelopment area as defined-in Section 163.340(10), Florida Statutes, as described in Exhibit A, attached hereto.

-15. The County Commission does hereby expressly find that the rehabilitation, conservation or redevelopment, or a combination thereof, of the area described in Paragraph 14 are necessary in the interest of the public health, safety, morals or welfare of the residents of the County of Charlotte.

-16. The County Commission does hereby expressly find that it is necessary, appropriate, proper and timely that a community redevelopment agency be created to carry out the community redevelopment purposes of the provisions of Chapter 163 (Part III), Florida Statutes, and other resolutions, ordinances and laws that may be utilized to further the redevelopment within the area described in Exhibit A.

-17. This resolution shall take effect immediately upon its passage.
+- 13. For the purpose of this resolution and any community redevelopment project undertaken pursuant hereto, the community redevelopment areas shall be the area more particularly described in Exhibit A (a legal description of the redevelopment area), attached hereto. - 14.
+The County Commission, based upon evidence presented to it and in the public record, does hereby expressly find that blighted areas as defined in Section 163.340(8), Florida Statutes, exist within the community redevelopment area as defined-in Section 163.340(10), Florida Statutes, as described in Exhibit A, attached hereto. - that the rehabilitation, conservation or redevelopment, or a combination thereof, of the area described in Paragraph 14 are necessary in the interest of the public health, safety, morals or welfare of the residents of the County of Charlotte. - that it is necessary, appropriate, proper and timely that a community redevelopment agency be created to carry out the community redevelopment purposes of the provisions of Chapter 163 (Part III), Florida Statutes, and other resolutions, ordinances and laws that may be utilized to further the redevelopment within the area described in Exhibit A. - 17.
+This resolution shall take effect immediately upon its passage.

-PASSED AND DULY ADOPTED this 3rd day of November 1992 6 9-1# 4E+ BOARD OF COUNTY COMMISSIONERS" OF CHARLOTTE COUNTY, FLORIDA -By Donald H. Ross, Chairman
+PASSED AND DULY ADOPTED this 3rd day of November

-OR BOOK
+BOARD OF COUNTY COMMISSIONERS OF CHARLOTTE COUNTY, FLORIDA

+Donald H. Ross, Chairman

-ATTEST: Barbara T. Scott, Clerk of Circuit Court and Ex-officio Clerk to the Board of County Commissioners
+Barbara T. Scott, Clerk of Circuit Court and Ex-officio Clerk to the Board of County Commissioners

-By Ainda theilo Deputy Clerk
+By Alma fracto Deputy Clerk